ministryofjustice/hmpps-assess-for-early-release-api/README.md

 ### Running application inside the IDE

-This option is needed if you want to trace to debug your code!
+This option is needed if you want to trace or debug your code!
 If you want to run the spring application in side your IDE, follow the following steps: